ministryofjustice/laa-pdfeforms/README.md

 **Packaging and Deployment Strategy**
 All the application source code and configurations etc are source controlled in Git repositories.
 Two docker images one containing the front end and the other containing the back end application components will be maintained
-The Portal application will be the access point where PDF Forms application will be rendered as a service adhering to the SAML security expectations
+The Portal application will be the access point where PDS Forms application will be rendered as a service adhering to the SAML security expectations
 Two repos will be maintained in Git one for source code and the other for the configuration elements as .yaml files Continuous Integration flow would be similar to Git -> build and generate package -> Stick to a Docker Container -> Store in ECR -> Deploy in AWS